 BioStartUp: production of aromatic Amazonian essential oils, distilled from trees they plant.

-A percentage of the sale of every Perfumera Curandera Perfume 5ml Bottle sold in August will be donated towards these projects.
+A percentage of the sale of every Perfumera Curandera Perfume 5ml Bottle sold will be donated towards these projects.

 Please use the code CAMINOVERDE at checkout for a 10% discount as our thankyou!